-BREAM (BRE Group, UK)
+BREEAM Communities (BRE Group, UK)

-BREEAM (BRE Group, UK) is an internationally recognised, robust standard for the assessment of the environmental sustainability of a construction project or master plan.
+BREEAM Communities (BRE Group, UK) is an internationally recognised, robust standard for the assessment of the environmental sustainability of a master plan.
 This method assesses construction projects on 10 comprehensive categories, each with a detailed list of criteria.

 An independent assessor reviews a project near or around post-completion and scores each criteria against defined benchmarks.
 Weighting of each criteria and benchmarks achieved then determines a final BREEAM rating, ranging from acceptable to outstanding.